puzzle/ansible-training/content/en/docs/01/_index.en.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-Test it by running the SSH command executed on that node and make sure you're not prompted for a pasword:
+Test it by running the SSH command executed on that node and make sure you're not prompted for a password:
 ```bash
 ssh <node-ip>
 ```